Finite Distance Corrections to Vacuum Birefringence in Strong Gravitational and Electromagnetic Fields: Applications to physical metrics

-Performing the integration over the radial coordinate first, as prescribed in Eq. \eqref{3.10}, we find that the accumulated birefringence falls off rapidly with the impact parameter $b$.
+Performing the integration over the radial coordinate first, as prescribed in Eq. \eqref{IV.11}, we find that the accumulated birefringence falls off rapidly with the impact parameter $b$.
 Specifically, the asymptotic birefringence scales as $\Delta \alpha_{\infty} \propto \beta_\text{QED} Q_m^2 / b^4$.
-The steep fall-off ($n=4$) reflects the rapid decay of the dipole vacuum polarization cloud surrounding the central object.
+The steep fall-off ($n=4$) reflects the rapid decay of the \emph{monopole} (spherically symmetric) vacuum-polarization contribution in the Euler--Heisenberg benchmark; by contrast, the dipole-like scaling discussed later corresponds to the steeper index $n=6$.

 We can now explicitly write the finite-distance correction for QED vacuum birefringence.
-Substituting the scaling $n=4$ into the general series solution Eq. \eqref{3.10}, we obtain:
+Substituting the scaling $n=4$ into the general series solution Eq. \eqref{IV.11}, we obtain:

 The coefficients $c_\text{R,S}$ are positive, order-unity constants arising from the truncation of the angular integral $\int (\sin\phi)^4 d\phi$.